 Alan Mak: What the Government’s policy is on the role of international law in relation to cyber-space.

 Alan Mak: Nation states can mount cyber-attacks under the cover of non-state actors to escape censure.
 Will my right hon. and learned Friend confirm that, if that happens, they should still be censured and subject to international law?

 Alan Mak: The events at the hospital and the panel’s report are of significant interest to me and my constituents, and those of my hon.
 Friend the Member for Meon Valley (George Hollingbery), on whose behalf I am also speaking.
 His constituents and mine have asked whether the families can be confident that the report’s findings will be acted on and that people will be held accountable for...

-Alan Mak: What steps his Department is taking to improve the court experience for victims and witnesses.
+Alan Mak: What steps his Department is taking to support UK life sciences and medical research.

-Alan Mak: What steps he is taking to reduce waste from plastics.
+Alan Mak: What fiscal steps he is taking to support firms harnessing new technologies.

 Alan Mak: Britain is becoming a world leader in technology businesses at the cutting edge of the fourth industrial revolution.
 Will my right hon.
 Friend ensure that our tax system remains competitive, to maximise the support that we give to our business entrepreneurs?